contentstack/app-sdk-docs/README.md

 #### entry.onSave(callback)

-This function executes the callback function every time an entry is saved.
+This onSave() function executes the callback function every time an entry is saved.

 **Kind**: instance method of [<code>Entry</code>](#Entry)